Ramganj Mandi

 Ramganj Mandi is a city and a municipality in Kota district in the Indian state of Rajasthan.
-It is known as stone city, coriander city.
 It has the largest grain market of coriander with around 6500 tons of coriander seeds arriving on a single day during season.
-Spices Giant MDH buys its coriander seeds from Ramganj Mandi.
 A new spice park is being constructed on Nimana road, the link road between SH 9B and NH 12.
 Annually billions of square feet of limestone is exported throughout the country, mainly in Punjab, Haryana, Chandigarh, Gujarat, Maharashtra and Madhya Pradesh.
 Around 1000 stone processing units are set up in the industrial area.
 More than 80 mines are present in the area.